tbela99/template/README.md

 ### Rules

-- if the property does not exists or is evaluated to a falsy value (undefined, null, an empty string, an empty array or zero) the match2 is used in the current context if defined.
+- if the property does not exists or is evaluated to a falsy value (undefined, null, false, an empty string, an empty array or zero) then match2 is used in the current context.
-- if the property exists in the currrent context then match1 is used. if the property is evaluated to an object/array, the result is substituted in match1, else match1 will be used in the current context.
+- if the property exists in the currrent context then match1 is used. if the property is evaluated to an object, the replacement context of match1 is switched to that object, else match1 will be used in the current context.

 ## Template Tag: DEFINED {#Tag:defined}

-this tag does not switch the context.
+tests if the given property exists and is not null or undefined. the context is not switched.

 ### Syntax: